w3c/wg-effectiveness/process.md

 Working and Interest Groups can be extended past their agreed Charter completion dates.
 The [Director](#) can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.

 Details on group extensions can be found in the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

+### Group Extensions
+Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
+For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

+## Participants
+Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
+There are four types of group participant; all can participate in an Interest Group, all but ***public participants*** can participate in a Working Group.

+* **Member Representatives**: An individual representative from a W3C member oragnisation.
+AC members nominate people within their organisation to participate within groups (in some cases an AC member may be able to [nominate someone from outside their organisation](https://w3c.github.io/w3process/#member-rep)).
+  * **Members in Working Groups:** Before joining the group, the AC member sends a statement that confirms the new member agrees with the participation terms detailed in the charter.
+  * **Members in Interest Groups:** Before joining the group, the AC member checks the participation intructions in the group charter (which can involve a statement as for working groups or could simply involve signing the new member up to the group mailing list).
+* **Invited Experts**: an individual with valuable expertise to a group and is not an employee of a W3C Member.
+[Detailed rules](https://w3c.github.io/w3process/#group-participation) apply for becoming an Invited Expert.
+* **Team Representatives**: staff members of W3C.
+Team members can be a Team Contact or a regular participant of a group.
+* **Public Participants**: members of the public.
+Cannot be Working Group participants.

+Generally all group members are members of the group until the group closes or they [resign](resigns) from the group.

+For more information on members including dismisal processes see the W3C Process Document on [Participation Criteria](https://w3c.github.io/w3process/#ParticipationCriteria) and [Group Participation](https://w3c.github.io/w3process/#group-participation).

+A Conflict of Interest Policy exists which instructs participants on how to disclose any conflict of interest a participant may have with the W3C and / or group work.
+See the [W3C Process Document](https://w3c.github.io/w3process/#coi) for more information.

+### Participation by Proxy
+Group participants can sometimes send people in their place when unable to attend themselves.
+This representative can vote on behalf of the original member.
+Group members should inform the chairs when they are sending a representative.
+Rules for this are detailed in the [W3C Process Document](https://w3c.github.io/w3process/#member-rep-wg).

+### Group Size
+Working Groups work best when composed of a small number of experts.
+Interest Groups can often be larger.
+To find out more on group size and possible splitting of larger groups please see the [W3C Process Document](https://w3c.github.io/w3process/#group-participation).

 ## Meetings
 Meetings can either be face-to-face or "distributed" (via teleconference, IRC and / or video conferencing).
 Meeting announcements are sent on Interest or Working Group mailing lists.